jzedwards/jzcounters/pandora/readme.md

 # Pandora
-This folder contains files for the Ares classics Voyage of the BSM Pandora and Wreck of the BSM Pandora
+This folder contains files for the Ares classics Voyage of the BSM Pandora and Wreck of the BSM Pandora.

+This is work in progress